 };

-You may expect default to be default(ReadOnlyMemory<byte>) as this is the visible type on the left-hand side.
+You may expect default to be default(ReadOnlyMemory<byte>) since that is the visible type on the left-hand side.
 However, it is actually default(byte[]).
-Indeed, the compiler infers the type from the switch expression arms.
-In this case, the compiler will determine the best common type for all the cases, which in this case is byte[].
+The compiler infers the type from the switch expression arms by determining the best common type across all cases, which here is byte[].
 Therefore, the type of default is byte[].

-In the previous example, the result would be the same if you use default(byte[]) or default(ReadOnlyMemory<byte>).
-But, this can have some implications.
+In the previous example, the result is the same whether you use default(byte[]) or default(ReadOnlyMemory<byte>).
+But this can have implications.
 Let's switch the type from ReadOnlyMemory<byte> to ReadOnlyMemory<byte>? (nullable).

 C#